Natural Areas Program

 Natural areas represent some of Tennessee's best examples of intact ecosystems and serve as reference areas for how natural ecological processes function.
 Research activities that provide greater knowledge of these processes are permitted upon approval of the Division of Natural Heritage.
 Applications for Scientific Research Collecting Permits may be obtained and submitted to the Division of Natural Areas for considerations.
 Upon approval, a permit will be returned to the applicant and must be in the applicant's possession when conducting permitted research activities.
 State law prohibits any collection of plant, animal or mineral from state natural areas without a valid scientific research-collecting permit.

-The Division of Natural Areas will be hiring a person to fill their Natural Areas Program Administrator position.
-The position opens on April 11, 2018 and closes on April 24, 2018.
+The Division of Natural Areas will be hiring a person to fill their Natural Areas Program Stewardship Ecologist position.
+The position opens on June 27, 2018 and closes on July 11, 2018.
 Interested candidates should read the announcement for more information.